SUNHAO-JLU/-JLU-Genoome_Prediction-PCR_DOT/Readme.md

-##### Genome Prediction : PCR-DOT
+##### Genome Prediction : PC-DOT

-We developed a method PCR-DOT to perform principal components regression based on the dot product theory.
-We compared the predictive ability of different approaches based on the simulated and real genomic data, and in general, the prediction ability of PCR-dot was better than the previous PCR-eigen and PCR-SS methods.
+We developed a method PC-DOT to perform principal components regression based on the dot product theory.
+We compared the predictive ability of different approaches based on the simulated and real genomic data, and in general, the prediction ability of PC-dot was better than the previous PC-eigen and PC-SS methods.

 ###### Principal components: